Fastest journey7hr 34m

 Head for the slopes with a direct overnight ski train from London to Moûtiers (for the Trois Vallées winter sports resorts).
 Eurostar’s overnight service from London and Ashford offers an easy way to reach the Tarentaise Valley.
-For the current 2017–2018 winter sports season, the direct ski trains from London to the French Alps leave London on Friday nights and Saturday mornings from just prior to Christmas 2017.
-The last direct return journey from the French Alps to London will be on 7 April 2018.
 No alcohol is served on overnight Eurostar trains.
 As these are alcohol-free trains, passengers are not permitted to bring any alcoholic drinks on board.

 The overnight Eurostar service to Moûtiers is operated by a regular Eurostar train.
 So there are no couchettes or sleeping berths on board, just normal seats.
 Eurostar offer a choice of two classes.
 These are called Standard and Standard Premier.
 The latter is broadly equivalent to First Class and offers comfier seats and complimentary refreshments.

 Whichever class you book, there’s plenty of space on board for you to take along skis or a snowboard without any extra charge.
 Remember that Eurostar require ski train passengers to check in at London St Pancras at least one hour prior to the scheduled departure time.

 London to Moûtiers - Salins - Brides-les-Bains (night train)